zesterer/vulcan/README.md

-## Please Note: Journalplus Is Currently In Heavy Development And Does Not Function Properly Yet
+## Please Note: JournalNext Is Currently In Heavy Development And Does Not Function Properly Yet

 # JournalNext